Adolphus C. Bartlett

-Adolphus Clay Bartlett (June 22, 1844 – June 1, 1922) was an American industrialist, the president of the Hibbard Spencer Bartlett & Company, the company that originated the label True Value.
+Adolphus Clay Bartlett (June 22, 1844 – June 1, 1922) was an American industrialist, the president of Hibbard Spencer Bartlett & Company, the company that originated the label True Value.

 Bartlett was a pioneer hardware merchant and business leader in Chicago.
 Besides being the president of Hibbard, Spencer, Bartlett & Company, he was an important donor to the Art Institute of Chicago, the Chicago Historical Society and the University of Chicago.
 He served on several powerful boards in the city and contributed to the original Parliament of the World's Religions, which was an attempt to create a global dialogue of faiths.
 Bartlett was a director of the First National Bank, Liverpool and London and Globe Insurance Company, a member of the Chicago Board of Education, trustee of Beloit College, University of Chicago, president of the Home for the Friendless, vice-president of the Old People's Home, and a director of the Art Institute.

 Early life

-Bartlett was born in Stratford, New York in 1844 to parents Aaron and Delia Dibeli Bartlett.
+Bartlett was born in Stratford, New York in 1844 to parents Aaron Bartlett and Delia Dibeli Bartlett.
 When he was ten years old his father died and his mother relocated to Salisbury Center, New York where he attended school until he was sixteen years old.
 He completed his education by attending Danville Institute for one year and Clinton Liberal Institute for an additional two.
 After finishing school, Bartlett worked one winter as a school teacher and one summer as a clerk in a country store.